rdk824/terraform-aws-multi-account/README.md

 ### Configure awscli

-Use `aws configure` to set up credentials manually edit:
+Use `aws configure` to set up credentials or manually edit:

 - *~/.aws/credentials*
 ```shell